 On Tuesday evening at Playland, Rockford rebounded to win what became game three, 5-4.
-The Peaches took a 5-1 lead before the Blue Sox hitters got rolling, and Rockford made five double plays in seven tries to kill several South Bend rallies.
-Jackie Kelley pitched the route and got the win for Rockford, and Jetty Mooney did likewise for South Bend, suffering the loss.
-But two errors by the Blue Sox catcher, Mary "Wimp" Baumgartner, led to three of Rockford's runs.
+The Peaches took a 5-1 lead before the Blue Sox hitters got rolling, and Rockford made five double plays to kill several South Bend rallies.
+Jackie Kelley pitched the route and got the win for Rockford, and Jetty Mooney hurled for South Bend, suffering the loss.
+But two errors by the Blue Sox catcher Mary “Wimp” Baumgartner led to three of Rockford’s runs.

 The Blue Sox tied the score in the seventh when shortstop Gertie Dunn singled and went to second on an outfield error.
 Right fielder Marge Wenzell sacrificed Dunn to third base, and Wimp Baumgartner laid down a perfect squeeze bunt to score the run and tie the game at 1-1.

-South Bend rallied and won in the tenth on Joyce Westerman's two-out RBI single.
+South Bend won in the tenth on Joyce Westerman’s two-out RBI single.
 Baumgartner led off with a single, and Jan Rumsey sacrificed her to second.
 Betty Wagoner picked up an infield hit, moving Baumgartner to third, and Jetty Mooney walked.
-After Jo Lenard flied out to center field, Westerman smashed the game-winning single between the first and second basemen for the victory.
+After Jo Lenard flied out to center field, Westerman smashed the game-winning single between the first and second basemen.

-Rockford cut the deficit to 4-1 in the fourth on Snookie Doyle's single, a walk to Eleanor Callow, and an error by South Bend's Marge Wenzell.
-But the Blue Sox bounced back.
-Faut hit a long triple to deep center in the sixth, and she scored the fifth run on Gertie Dunn's groundout.
-In the seventh, Wagoner singled, Lenard singled, and Westerman laid down a squeeze bunt to score another run, giving the Blue Sox a 6-1 lead.
+Rockford cut the deficit to 4-1 in the fourth on Snookie Doyle’s single, a walk to Eleanor Callow, and an error by South Bend’s Marge Wenzell.
+But the Blue Sox bounced back in the sixth frame.
+Faut hit a long triple to deep center, and she scored the fifth run on Gertie Dunn’s groundout.
+In the seventh Wagoner singled, Lenard singled, and Westerman laid down a squeeze bunt to score another run, giving the Blue Sox a 6-1 lead.

-Worn out by the ninth, Faut gave up a triple and two singles and yielded two runs.
-But she finally retired Joan Berger for the season's final out and the championship.
+Worn out by the ninth, Faut was pitching on determination and heart.
+She gave up a triple and two singles and yielded two runs.
+In the end, she retired Joan Berger for the season’s final out and South Bend’s second championship.